tianyoul/FarkleGame/README.md

 # FarkleGame
 A simple farkle game coded with Java.

-To play, run FarkleProgram.java class with IDE.
+To play, run FarkleProgram.java class with IDE or terminal.

 rules: https://en.wikipedia.org/wiki/Farkle